 This is the upper bound of time I would spend for personal campaign development.

-If I were doing this for a larger audience, the development time to play time quickly plummets — if six groups play the entire thing for about 300 hours, and it took me 300 hours to develop, there is a 6:1 return on my time (honestly less, since the GMs presumably would spend some time as well).
+If I were doing this for a larger audience, the ratio of development time to play time quickly plummets — if six groups play the entire thing for about 300 hours, and it took me 300 hours to develop, there is a 6:1 return on my time (honestly less, since the GMs presumably would spend some time as well).